 When you get your Viome test back, you’re given actionable steps which can be implemented immediately to start optimizing your gut microbiome for a healthier and stronger gut-brain connection.

 Be Ahead of the Pack With Viome’s Technology

-When you sign up for Viome, you’re getting access to the most cutting-edge technology in gut microbiome testing available.
-With the results from your metatranscriptomics analysis uploaded right to your phone into your Viome app, you’ll have access to the exact information you need to optimize your health in the palm on your hand.
+When you sign up for Viome, you’re getting access to the most innovative technology in gut microbiome testing available.
+With the results from your metatranscriptomics analysis uploaded right to your phone into your Viome app, you’ll have access to the exact information you need to optimize your health in the palm of your hand.